-- 14) Rename this field to LAWN. - Select Signal channel, then press .
-Assign the 15) channel number for the large field to be mowed. - 16) Check the value shown at the top of the menu.
+- 16) Check the value shown at the top of the menu.
 This should be positive.
-If it is not, select Reverse phase and check the button ON. - Press twice to return to the Infrastructure 17) menu. - Select Parcels, then press O. Select the parcel 18) associated with the LAWN wire. - 19) Set the Return direction to the same as above. - 20) Select Use track border and check the button ON.
-This ensures that when the robot is in this field, it will follow the track border until it reaches the LOOP field. - Select Neighboring parcels, then press .
-21) Check the button next to the LOOP parcel.

-- Press to exit this menu.
-22)

-- Select Edit parcels percentage, then press .
-23) Set the value to 100% for the lawn parcel.

-- Press to return to the INFRASTRUCTURE 24)
+If it is not, select Reverse phase and check the button ON. - 17) Press twice to return to the Infrastructure menu. - 18) Select Parcels, then press O. Select the parcel associated with the LAWN wire. - 19) Set the Return direction to the same as above. - 20) Select Use track border and check the button ON.
+This ensures that when the robot is in this field, it will follow the track border until it reaches the LOOP field. - 21) Select Neighboring parcels, then press Select.
+Check the button next to the LOOP parcel. - 22) Press 🚺 to exit this menu. - 23) Select Edit parcels percentage, then press Set the value to 100% for the lawn parcel. - 24) Press to return to the INFRASTRUCTURE menu. - 25) From the INFRASTRUCTURE menu, select STATIONS, then press .
+Next, select Create new station, then press

-- 25) From the INFRASTRUCTURE menu, select STATIONS, then press .
-Next, select Create new station, then press . - 26) A name is generated.
-The name can be changed as applicable. - 27) Select Connected to parcels, then press (.
-A list of parcels is presented.
+- 26) A name is generated.
+The name can be changed as applicable. - 27) Select Connected to parcels, then press A list of parcels is presented.
 Select the parcel inside the LOOP wire and check the button ON. - 28) Select Station inside parcel's wire.
 Check the button ON if the station is inside the LOOP wire.
 In the example shown above it is outside the wire.